 It is now common for states to have an economic development program whose purpose is to grow industry, mostly by tax incentives and recruiting.
 The strategic development of those programs in many cases is overseen by an economic development board at the gubernatorial or legislative level.
 In many states, multi-county economic development organizations also provide services.
 In addition, there are over 2,500 cities, towns and counties across the U.S. with full-time economic development professionals, often reporting to an economic development commission.
-Those state, regional, and local economic developers; Chambers of Commerce and issue groups with names like "the Committee of 100"; economic development
+Those state, regional, and local economic development development of Commerce and issue groups with names like "the Committee of 100"; economic development

-"allies," including law firms, banks, and utilities; elected officials; non-governmental organizations (NGOs); foundations; consultants; the education sector; state legislative "standing committees"; and several federal agencies all constitute a broad and deep professional community of interest around economic development.
+"allies," including law firms, banks, and utilities; elected officials; non-governmental organizations (NGOs); foundations; consultants; the education sector; state legislative "standing commuttees"; and several federal agencies all constitute a broad and deep professional community of interest around economic development.
 These stakeholders have no shortage of state-wide and national meetings to attend, sponsored by such organizations as the International Economic Development Council (IEDC), State Science and Technology Institute (SSTI), U.S. Economic Development Administration (USEDA), and state economic development associations.
-And several professional publications are outlets for information about economic development at the state, regional, and local levels, including: Applied Research in Economic Development (ACCRA), Economic Development Journal (IEDC), Economic Development Now (IEDC), and Economic Development America (IEDC and the National Association of Regional Councils -- NARC), to name a few.
+And several professional publications are outlets for information about economic Development (ACCRA), Economic Development Journal (IEDC), Economic Development Now (IEDC), and Economic Development America (IEDC and the National Association of Regional Councils -- NARC), to name a few.
 There is also a community of scholarship around economic development, in many universities and colleges.
 That has another set of organizations and journals to create legitimacy (see Luger and Stewart, 2003).